 When your car engine runs as it should, everything should be smooth without any noise.
 When something thing goes wrong, the engine can start running rough, especially while idling.

 By understanding the causes of a car engine that has a rough idle, you can resolve the issue easily.
-Here are ten of the most common causes for a rough engine idle.
+Here are ten of the most common causes of a rough engine idle.

 In this article, I will go through all the possible rough idle causes together with an explanation of how you can test them.
 Let’s begin with a quick look at the reasons.

 What Causes Rough Idle?